yarisvt/tyk-docs/tyk-docs/content/tyk-solutions/tyk-solutions.md

 There are many ways to consume the Tyk product suite.

 ### Open Source Software (OSS)
-The Tyk OSS Gateway is the backbone of all our products.
+The Tyk OSS Gateway is the backbone of all our solutions.
 You can deploy it for free, forever.

-Head on over to the [Tyk Gateway](/docs/tyk-oss-gateway/) page for more information.
+Head on over to the [OSS section](/docs/tyk-solutions/open-source) for more information on it and the other open source components.

 ### Self-managed